When Insurance Will Cover Plastic Surgery Procedures

 Another important criteria that insurance companies now consider is whether other courses of treatment have already been tried.
 For example, has the patient been prescribed medication, have they had physical therapy, or other procedures?

-If other potential treatment options have been tried without success, the insurance company needs to hear that this isn’t the first attempted solution, and that plastic surgery is the only treatment option left.
+If other potential treatment options have been tried without success, the insurance company needs to hear that surgery is not the first attempted solution, and that plastic surgery is the only treatment option left.

 “The distance from the eyelid margin to the pupil, or the marginal reflex distance, must also be documented,” explains Dr. Brett Kotlus, a New York City-based cosmetic and oculofacial plastic surgeon, who performs upper blepharoplasty procedures regularly.